volkangulen/nvim/README.md

-# Neovim from scratch
+# Neovim configuration forked from "LunarVim/Neovim-from-scratch"

-Each video will be associated with a branch so checkout the one you are interested in, you can follow along with this [playlist](https://www.youtube.com/watch?v=ctH-a-1eUME&list=PLhoH5vyxr6Qq41NFL4GvhFp-WLd5xzIzZ).

 ## Try out this config